 Education: Amherst College, University of Mississippi (MA), Duke University School of Law (JD)

 Toughest challenge: Getting out of my own way

 Favorite movie: Pulp Fiction

 Favorite Atlanta place to visit: Mercedes-Benz Stadium for Atlanta United games

 Lizanne Thomas leads Jones Day’s corporate governance team and is partner-in-charge of the firm’s Southeast U.S. Region.
 Experienced in shareholder activism, public and private mergers and acquisitions, takeover preparedness, and executive compensation, Thomas participates in about 100 board meetings per year as counsel to a number of public companies.
 She represents special committees in control and conflict transactions, as well as in internal investigations.
 Thomas also lectures on governance to leading business organizations, companies, and universities.

 Education: Furman University, Washington and Lee University School of Law (JD)

-Henry Walker is the chair and CEO of Kilpatrick Townsend & Stockton, an international law firm with more than 600 lawyers in 20 officers.
+Henry Walker is the chair and CEO of Kilpatrick Townsend & Stockton, an international law firm with more than 600 lawyers in 20 offices.
 Walker oversees the strategic direction and growth of the firm; as leader of its executive committee, he works closely with members to define and execute the firm’s strategic objectives.
-Prior to his election as chair, Walker was the firm’s managing partner.
+Walker is a member of the board of directors and executive committee of the Metro Atlanta Chamber and the board of the Georgia Chamber of Commerce; he’s also chair of the Georgia Chamber’s Law and Judiciary Committee.
 In 2019, the Atlanta Business Chronicle named him one of the city’s Most Admired CEOs.